Purpose

 This is why the memory of the people we lost this year is critical.
 It’s critical because they each were a symbol of purpose.
 Read their stories, not just what we know of them on social media, but who and why they lived their respective lives.

 Purpose.
-It’s the hardest thing to understand, because there is no set of instructions.
+It’s the hardest thing to understand because there is no set of instructions.
 It’s the age-old question: What is life all about?

-In a healthy Black community, Black household, Black friendship, we are taught and challenged

-that we are here for a very specific purpose.
+In a healthy Black community, Black household, Black friendship, we are taught and challenged that we are here for a very specific purpose.
 This is how we face relentless racism.
 This is how we accept the fact that Black people are expected to not only match white expectations of knowledgeable contribution but to be better than our counterparts to even be heard.
 Our collective reality in this society is with poignant purpose.
 Our fight is about value and respect.

 Each person individually and collectively has a purpose, whatever it may be.
 I want to share the purpose of Black resolve.
 We are taught that we are not here for others, but by others, of others, to serve within our purpose, each other.
 An understanding of the greater good is essential.
 The wellbeing of our families, our men, our children, through doubt, through fear, through violence, through despair.
 The collective wellbeing as a whole.
 It requires the acknowledgment of a healthy relationship with change, with grief.